hypercube-software/latexMarkdown2Markdown/README.tex.md

 INFO:  3.1.1 Css template for chapter numbering
 INFO:  3.1.2 Typical usage
 ```

+Of course don't open the generated `README.md` in Typora, you will have two times the chapter numbering.

 You can now push the repo on GitHub.